 JK Rowling’s writing advice won’t just show you how to write and publish a book, they’ll also keep you motivated when you don’t wanna write – or think you can’t write!
 These writing tips will keep you motivated for the long haul.

-“It takes a great deal of courage to stand up to your enemies, but even more to stand up to your friends,” she says.
+“It takes a great deal of courage to stand up to your enemies, but even more to stand up to your friends,” says J.K.
+Rowling.

-This isn’t a profound writing quip from Rowling…or is it?
+This isn’t a profound writing tip from Rowling…or is it?
 I’ve had to stand up to friends in defense of my writing time and habits (some even call my writing an “obsession”).
-Not feeling supported by your friends and family is harder to deal with than flack from an enemy!
+Not feeling supported by your friends and family is harder to deal with than flack from an enemy.

-Important things to remember from this wizard of words…
+Important things to remember from J.K.
+Rowling, a wizard of words…

 If you’re struggling to write your book, read How to Write a Chapter of a Book – What Authors Need to Know.